 About the ADA

-This American Dental Association video tells our story and highlights how the ADA has always been a patient-centered, science-based and ethically-driven association.
+This American Dental Association video highlights how the ADA has always been a patient-centered, science-based and ethically-driven association.
 It captures the ADA's spirit and what the ADA strives to be.

 Founded in 1859, the not-for-profit American Dental Association is the nation's largest dental association, representing more than 157,000 dentist members.
 Since then, the ADA has grown to become the leading source of oral health related information for dentists and their patients.
 The ADA is committed to its members and to the improvement of oral health for the public.
 The ADA's vision is to be the recognized leader on oral health with its mission to help all members succeed.